PavanSingerReddy/website-info-extractor/README.md

-# meta-tags-api
+# Website Info Extractor

 Extract essential information from any website with ease!

 ## About

-meta-tags-api is a Node.js API that empowers you to seamlessly extract valuable metadata from websites, including :
+website info extractor is a Node.js API that empowers you to seamlessly extract valuable metadata from websites, including :

 `Title`
 `Description`